 We offer a range of safeguarding services and training to help create a safe and enjoyable football experience for everyone.

-Every coach within the Youth game is required to hold a valid and in-date FA Specific Criminal Records Check.
-To find out how to obtain a CRC please contact our office.
+Every coach within the Youth game is required to hold a valid and in-date FA Specific DBS.
+To find out how to obtain a DBS, please download the documents below:

 We're on hand to help

 North Riding FA are keen to supply its Safeguarding Workforce with a number of CPD opportunities.
 In order to support the voluntary workforce, a number of Safeguarding Workshops will be held throughout the footballing season.